mhoc/edessa/README.md

 ## AWS Authentication

 Authentication currently must be provided by the environment.

+# Future Improvements

+- Cascading Stages
+ - The ability to explicitly state priority levels for stages.
+ - So something like: [ "dev", "dev-mike", "$configfile" ]
+ - Values in config file override values from backend in stage dev-mike, which override values in dev
+- etcd support